-If you choose one of the more simple gold wedding bands with no design, how much surface area the ring, for design or motif, has is not so much of an issue.
+If you choose one of the more simple gold wedding bands with no design, how much surface area the ring has for a design or motif is not so much of an issue.

 Gold wedding bands for women tend to be between 2mm and 5mm wide.

-Women generally have smaller hands then men and they usually wear their engagements rings with their wedding rings as a bridal ring set.
+Women generally have smaller hands than men, and they usually wear their engagements rings with their wedding rings as a bridal ring set: